-- Ensuring that grant from the EFA is used only for the purposes intended; - Ensuring that funds from sponsors are received according to the academy's Funding Agreement, and are used only for the purposes intended - Approval of the Annual Budget - Appointment of the Accounting Officer - Appointment Chief Financial Officer, in conjunction with the Accounting Officer
+- To maintain the trust as a going concern - Ensuring that grant from the EFA is used only for the purposes intended; - Ensuring that funds from sponsors are received according to the academy's Funding Agreement, and are used only for the purposes intended - Approval of the Annual Budget - Appointment of the Accounting Officer - Appointment Chief Financial Officer, in conjunction with the Accounting Officer

 The Board of Trustees will also appoint a sub committee to oversee the financial management of the academy.
-This committee is called the Audit, Finance, Premises and Health & Safety Committee.
+This committee is called Finance, People and Premises.